configcat/docs/website/docs/sdk-reference/dotnet.md

 ```

 ## Using ConfigCat behind a proxy
-Provide your own network credentials (username/password), and proxy server settings (proxy server/port) by injecting a HttpClientHandler instance into the ConfigCatClient's configuration.
+Provide your own network credentials (username/password), and proxy server settings (proxy server/port) by injecting a HttpClientHandler instance into the ConfigCatClient's initialization call.

 ```csharp
 var myProxySettings = new WebProxy(proxyHost, proxyPort)